KennethGrace/NetGPT/README.md

 # NetGPT: The Network Engineering GPT

 > Hello to all interested parties.
 Unfortunately due to time constraints, I have had to shelve this project for the time being.
-It needs some significant refactoring to expand funtionality and improve integration of external services.
-Consider this a WIP for now.
-My apologize.
+It needs some significant refactoring to expand funtionality and improve integration of external services. **Please consider this a WIP for now**.

 [![License](https://img.shields.io/badge/License-MIT-yellow?style=flat-square)](https://mit-license.org)
 [![Docker Hub](https://img.shields.io/badge/Docker_Hub-NetGPT-blue?style=flat-square)](https://hub.docker.com/r/kennethgrace/netgpt-webui)